 1. A lack of motivation meets too much motivation.

-It's almost like your mood has two tides, a high too much motivation tide and a low lack of motivation tide.
-How is it that one minute you feel unstoppable and then the second you get out the door, you regret your decision to ever register for the race in the first place?
+How is it that one minute you feel unstoppable but the second you get out the door, you regret your decision to ever try to train for your race in the first place?

 2. The unfamiliarity.

 Training doesn't get easier, you just develop a routine and stop having to think about what you're doing.
 Strength and endurance don't manifest overnight.
 Try to remind yourself that patience is a virtue.